-If this is the first literature you have read on the subject, before you go and make any decisions, I advise you to read this book AND other books by other authors.
-This is because not only do you need to look at it from more than one person’s perspective, but also, I don’t now, nor will I ever know everything about paganism, witchcraft and magic, I will never stop learning and if anyone ever claims to, they’re wrong.
+If this is the first literature you have read on the subject, before you go and make any decisions, we advise you to read this AND other books by other authors.
+This is because not only do you need to look at it from more than one person’s perspective, but also, we don’t now, nor will we ever know everything about paganism, witchcraft and magic, we will never stop learning and if anyone ever claims to, they’re wrong.

 SPIRITUALITY & PAGANISM?

 ‘All Other Creatures Look Down towards the Earth,

 But Man Was given a face so that he might turn

 His eyes towards the stars and his gaze upon the sky.’